-Paul A. McGrath, 45, has been General Counsel and Director of Employee Relations since January 1995 and was appointed Corporate Secretary in May 1996.
-Mr. McGrath was employed by Westinghouse Electric Corporation for approximately 24 years in various management positions.
-Mr. McGrath is a member of the Bar in Pennsylvania and Connecticut.
+PAUL A. MCGRATH, 46, has been General Counsel and Director of Employee Relations since January 1995 and was appointed Secretary in May 1996.
+Prior thereto, he was employed by Westinghouse Electric Corporation for approximately 24 years in various management positions.
 Mr. McGrath is not a Director of the Company and is not a nominee for election to the Company's Board of Directors at the Annual Meeting.

-Richard M. Ubinger, 37, has been Chief Financial Officer and Principal Accounting Officer of the Company since August 1994, and was appointed Assistant Secretary in November 1995 and Treasurer in May 1996.
-From 1981 to 1994, Mr. Ubinger was employed by Price Waterhouse LLP in its audit department, and he served in the capacity of Senior Manager for Price Waterhouse LLP from 1990 to 1994.
+RICHARD M. UBINGER, 38, has been Chief Financial Officer and Principal Accounting Officer of the Company since August 1994, and was appointed Assistant Secretary in November 1995 and Treasurer in May 1996.
+From 1981 to 1994, Mr. Ubinger was employed by Price Waterhouse LLP in its audit department, and he served in the capacity of Senior Manager for Price Waterhouse LLP since 1990.
 Mr. Ubinger is a Certified Public Accountant.
 Mr. Ubinger is not a Director of the Company and is not a nominee for election to the Company's Board of Directors at the Annual Meeting.